7 Magical Things to Do in Abisko This Winter (2023 Update)

 frozen waterfalls in Abisko National Park

-Abisko National Park was one of the first national parks in all of Europe – and when you visit for yourself, you’ll see why.
+Fun fact: Abisko National Park was one of the first national parks in all of Europe!
+When you visit for yourself, you’ll see why.

-It’s a truly breathtaking place and in winter Abisko National Park becomes utterly magical under a dusting of snow.
+It’s a truly breathtaking place all year-round, I imagine, but in the winter Abisko National Park becomes utterly magical under a heavy layer of snow.
+What’s most impressive are the impressive waterfalls you’ll find just a short but snowy hike from STF Abisko Turiststation.

 Book your ice climbing excursion here!